MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/pathways.md

 GTFS-Pathways is a component of GTFS that represents transit station details.
 It allows riders to understand whether they will be able to make a required transfer at a transit station.

-GTFS-Pathways adds the files `pathways.txt` and `levels.txt` as well as adding the `location_type` field in `stops.txt` to link together information described in `pathways.txt`.
+GTFS-Pathways adds the files `pathways.txt` and `levels.txt` as well as adding the `location_type` field in `stops.txt` to link together the information described in `pathways.txt`.

 <img class="center" src="../../../assets/pathways-visual.jpg">

 ### Describe the location of station entrances and exits

 With GTFS, it is possible to accurately describe stations using information on entrances and station interiors.
-This example describes sections of Waterfront station in downtown Vancouver.
+This example describes sections of Waterfront Station in downtown Vancouver.
 The station is part of the city’s Skytrain network and is served by the Canada Line, the Expo Line, the SeaBus, and the West Coast Express.
 Three street level entrances allow riders to enter and exit the station.
-The rest of the station is underground with a concourse level for fare validation and a lower level with platforms.
+The rest of the station is underground, with a concourse level for fare validation and a lower level with platforms.

 First, the location of the station and its entrances are defined in [stops.txt](../../reference/#pathwaystxt):